The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Both pet food companies do an excellent job of sourcing healthy ingredients, so you’re in safe hands with either choice.
 However, The Farmer’s Dog edged ahead to win this category due to the inclusion of organ meat in three of their recipes.

-When comparing Nom Nom Now vs Farmer’s Dog, you’ll notice they have many similarities.
-Not only do they offer the same four protein options but even some of the same secondary ingredients.
+When comparing Nom Nom vs Farmer’s Dog, you’ll notice they have many similarities.

-Both food services utilize five to six core ingredients per meal, consisting of whole meats, healthy starches, and vegetables.
-But both then add supplemental minerals and essential vitamins to ensure the meals are nutritionally balanced for the health of your pet.
-Whole meat is always the first and largest ingredient in all recipes, and The Farmer’s Dog also includes organ meat, which provides additional protein and nutrients.
+Both food services utilize five to six core ingredients per meal, which consist of whole meats, healthy starches, and vegetables.
+Both then add supplemental minerals and essential vitamins to ensure the meals are nutritionally balanced for your pet’s dietary needs.

-For those who are concerned about the connection between heart disease and taurine deficiency, it’s important to note that all of the recipes from both brands contain added taurine.
-It’s also important to point out that with the exception of Nom Nom’s turkey recipe, which contains brown rice, the rest are grain-free.
+For those concerned about the connection between heart disease and taurine deficiency, it’s important to note that all of the recipes from both brands contain added taurine.
+It’s also important to point out that, with the exception of Nom Nom’s turkey and lamb recipes, which contain brown rice, the rest are grain-free.
 And all of The Farmer’s Dog’s recipes are grain-free.
-Some dog owners prefer grain-free meals, but you should be aware of the FDA’s warning2 about the unconfirmed link between grain-free diets and heart disease.
+Some dog owners prefer grain-free meals, but you should be aware of the FDA’s warning 2 about the unconfirmed link between grain-free diets and heart disease.

-Nom Nom maintains a minimum of 8% to 11% crude protein in their recipes, while The Farmer’s Dog maintains a minimum of 9% to 11%.
+Nom Nom maintains a minimum of 6% to 9% crude protein in their recipes.
+The turkey (9%) and the beef, chicken, and pork (8%) have a higher protein count than the other two recipes.
+The Farmer’s Dog maintains a minimum of 9% to 11%.

 Nom Nom’s meal options